 Plaintiff alleges that the VA knew or should have known that Wisner was dangerous and further that he had a propensity to commit inappropriate acts against plaintiff and other VA patients.
 Wisner was an employee of the VA and the VA was responsible for supervising him.
-Defendant, however, argues that the discretionary function exception applies to bar the court's jurisdiction over plaintiff's negligent supervision and hiring and retention claims.
+Defendant, however, argues that the discretionary function exception applies to bar the court's jurisdiction over plaintiff's negligent supervision claim.